Capital Gains Tax Valuation

 Overview of Capital Gains Tax Valuation in the UK

-Capital Gains Tax (CGT) in the UK is levied on the profit realized from the sale of assets that have increased in value.
+Capital Gains Tax (CGT) in the UK is levied on the profit realised from the sale of assets that have increased in value.
 The tax is applicable only on the gain, not the total amount received from the sale.
-Understanding the nuances of CGT is crucial for UK taxpayers, especially considering the changes implemented in 2024 which affect both residential and non-residential property disposals.
+Understanding the nuances of CGT is crucial for UK taxpayers, especially considering the changes implemented in 2025 which affect both residential and non-residential property disposals.

 Current Rates and Allowances for CGT

-As of the 2024/2025 tax year, the CGT rates have undergone adjustments to encourage the sale of properties and stimulate the housing market.
+As of the 2025-26 tax year, CGT rates for most gains (including both residential property and other assets) are aligned at 18% for basic rate taxpayers and 24% for higher and additional rate taxpayers.
 For individuals, the rates are divided based on the asset type and the taxpayer's income level.
 Residential properties now attract a CGT rate of 18% if the total gain falls within the basic income tax band, and 24% if it exceeds this threshold, reduced from the previous 28%.
-The rates for other assets remain at 10% for basic rate taxpayers and 20% for higher rate taxpayers.
-The Annual Exempt Amount (AEA), which is the threshold below which no CGT is due, has been set at £3,000 for individuals and £1,500 for trustees.
+For 2025-26, the main CGT rates for most chargeable assets are 18% (within the basic rate band) and 24% (above it).
+The Annual Exempt Amount (AEA) remains £3,000 for individuals and £1,500 for trustees.

-The reduction in CGT rates for residential properties is part of a broader government strategy to increase housing availability by making it more financially attractive to sell non-primary residences.
-This is expected to increase property transactions and potentially stabilize or reduce property prices, making home ownership more accessible.
+Recent CGT reforms, including the 2024 reduction in the higher rate on residential property gains to 24% and the subsequent alignment of rates on other assets to 18%/24% from 30 October 2024, have shaped current tax planning considerations.
+This is expected to increase property transactions and potentially stabilise or reduce property prices, making home ownership more accessible.
 Moreover, the changes aim to simplify the tax landscape for property investors, altering investment strategies and possibly leading to a more dynamic property market.

 Valuation Principles for CGT